Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Discussion

 \section{Discussion}

 We started this paper by asking: given an observed spatial pattern, what can we say about the underlying mechanism that generated this localisation?
 To begin formulating an answer, we studied a simple model of slow heterogeneity in the Swift-Hohenberg equation.
 We extended ideas from the reaction-(cross)-diffusion literature \cite{krause_WKB, gaffney2023} to provide an asymptotic justification of a local Turing instability theory, and a resolution to the boundary-layer behaviour of this asymptotic theory.
-We then explored a variety of different kinds of heterogeneity and nonlinearity, finding that this theory does well for predicting confinement of patterns in the case of locally supercritical nonlinearities, but fails to predict regions of pattern confinement in locally subcritical cases.
-Despite the simplicity of the 1D model chosen, there seem to be large gaps in our understanding of heterogeneous systems in the presence of subcritical instabilities.
+We then explored a variety of different kinds of heterogeneity and nonlinearity, finding that this theory does well for predicting confinement of patterns in the case of locally supercritical nonlinearities.